anoma/namada/README.md

 The validity predicate is currently hard-coded in the shell and used for every account.
 To experiment with a different validity predicate, build it from the template and restart the shell.

-The gossip node needs to toggle the orderbook flag `--orderbook` to relay intents, multiple nodes can be connected with the `--peers` option.
+The gossip node needs to toggle the intent flag `--intent` to activate the intent broadcaster, multiple nodes can be connected with the `--peers` option.

 The matchmaker template receives intents with the borsh encoding define in `data_template` and crafts data to be sent with `tx_intent_template` to the ledger.
 It matches only two intents that are the exact opposite.